 The Hittite by Ben Bova

 The Hittite is a historical novel by the prolific Ben Bova, a retelling of the siege of Troy.
-I thought it would be closer to the classic Greek story, which I love, maybe updating some inaccuracies, but this doesn't claim to be the historical truth.
-It's a sweeping adventure, and once I was on board for an exciting tale, it didn't disappoint.
+It doesn't claim to be the historical truth; it's a sweeping adventure, and once I was on board for an exciting tale, it didn't disappoint.

-It's an historic event, and classic tale so we already know how it ends up, but Ben Bova twists the setting slightly, so there is a new and different view of the characters.
+We already know how it ends, but Bova twists the setting to offer a different view of the characters.
 Who survives, who dies, and who does Helen end up with?

-The Hittite is an exciting read, historical and adventurous.
-If you are looking for an entertaining read, and don't want to start with Homer's Illiad, I'd recommend it!
+The Hittite is an exciting read, both historical and adventurous.
+If you are looking for an entertaining read and don't want to start with Homer's Iliad, I'd recommend it!

 2010 / Hardcover / 317 pages